-CAMPUS SECURITY OVERVIEW
+CAMPUS SECURITY

+OVERVIEW

 Each Campus Security Department at each of the institutions in the University of Hawai'i System is independently administered.
 Security services for Kapi'olani Community College are administered through Kapi'olani Community College's Administrative Services Division.
 Security services are provided by the Campus Security Office.
-The unit is comprised of two (2) University Security Officer (USO) II positions and six (6) USO I positions.
+The unit is comprised of a Safety and Emergency Management Director, two (2) University Security Officer (USO) II positions and six (6) USO I positions.
 The College also contracts security services on a limited basis.
 These services are utilized to supplement the workforce and provide additional coverage as necessary.